t3hpr1m3/codingprime.com/src/blog/2014/01/evolution-of-a-dev-part-2.md

 title: Evolution of a Dev (Part 2)
 date: 2014-01-19 10:22
 author: Josh Williams
-template: post.jade
+layout: post.pug
 ---
-When we [last left](evolution-of-a-dev-part-1/) our hero (me), he was basking in the wonderment that is pure software development.
+When we [last left](/blog/2014/01/evolution-of-a-dev-part-1/) our hero (me), he was basking in the wonderment that is pure software development.
 "I wanna go do this fo realz!"
 So I set about finding a new job, one that would allow me to throw off the shackles of ops and focus solely on writing code.

 Luckily for me, I didn't have to spend very long looking.
 All it took was moving 300 miles away from everything I had ever known, with a wife and our 2 children